 Volunteering is not something to take lightly and needs to be treated with the utmost respect, but it’s also fun!

-It’s a reason to meet new people, embrace cultural traditions and encounter new places.
+It’s a way to meet new people, embrace cultural traditions and encounter new places.

-Combining this with all the other great reasons to volunteer, makes for an unforgettable experience that will stay with you for the rest of your life.
+Combining this with all the other great reasons to volunteer, makes for an unforgettable experience that’ll stay with you for the rest of your life.

-Are you ready to get out into the world and contribute to impactful programs in 2021?
+Are you ready to get out into the world and contribute to impactful programs?